 (Text taken from an article by Carl Zytowski)

-Dr. John Schmidhauser is a distinguished political scientist and former member of the House of Representative in the U.S. Congress.
+Dr. John Schmidhauser was a distinguished political scientist and former member of the House of Representatives in the U.S. Congress.
 He also served in the Pacific Theatre in World War II.
-Currently, he is retired and is an enthusiastic amateur French hornist.
+He passed away peacefully on February 21, 2018, at age 96.

-While in retirement, he pursues his interest in French horn, dating from an earlier time in his life.
+While in retirement, he pursued his interest in French horn, dating from an earlier time in his life.
 Along with participation in various ensembles, he studied privately with Professor Steven Gross.
-His enthusiasm for the horn and distinguished academic career are the inspiration for the scholarships.
+His enthusiasm for the horn and distinguished academic career were the inspiration for the scholarship and fellowship fund.